tycrek/ass/.github/README.md

 1. You should have **Node.js 16** & **npm 8 or later** installed.
 2. Clone this repo using `git clone https://github.com/tycrek/ass.git && cd ass/`
-3. Run `npm i -g typescript` to install TypeScript globally
-4. Run `npm i --save-dev` to install the required dependencies (`--save-dev` is **required** for compilation)
+3. Run `npm i --save-dev` to install the required dependencies (`--save-dev` is **required** for compilation)
-5. Run `npm run build` to compile the TypeScript files
+4. Run `npm run build` to compile the TypeScript files
 5. Run `npm start` to start ass.

-The first time you run ass, the setup process will automatically be called and you will be shown your first authorization token; save this as you will need it to configure ShareX.
+The first time you run ass, the setup process will automatically be called & you will be shown your first authorization token; save this as you will need it to configure ShareX.

 </details>